 The Islands are an incredibly special place and we must ensure the future of this vital regional community asset is secure and sustainable.
-We believe the improvements and policies outlined in the Draft Plan will not only protect the Island's unique character and environment, but also provide improved amenities and opportunities for everyone to enjoy.
+Council believes the improvements, objectives and policies outlined in the Plan will not only protect the Island's unique character and environment, but also provide improved amenities and opportunities for everyone to enjoy.

-We are very grateful for the support, input and expertise of all who have contributed ideas for the Draft Plan to date.
+Council is very grateful for the support, input and expertise of all who have contributed ideas for, and made submissions on, this Plan.